Shelro/MarkToolForPalmprintPoint/README.md

 The program will read images of corresponding format in a sequence and the total number of images will be shown below the button.
 The first image will be loaded automatically to the axes.
 The sequence and name of it will be shown below the axes.

 #### 2. Mark Marks
-After you have loaded an image, find parking lot points.
+After you have loaded an image, find finger-gap-point points.
 1. Click left mouse button on an image to mark marks.
 2. Click right mouse button on a mark to delete it.
 3. After marking marks, click "Save" button or "E" on the keyboard to save the marks to file.